overnode-org/overnode/docs/docs/22-dotenv-file-description.md

 VARIABLE_NAME_N=VARIABLE_VALUE_N
 ```

-where variables names and values can be any.
+where variables names and values may be any.